rawify/Polynomial.js/README.md

 ---
 Returns the n-th integration of the polynomial

+mixed result(x)
+---
+Returns the sum of the polynomial with value x.
+Type for x must be a valid value for the given field.

 Polynomial pow(exp)
 ---
 Returns the power of the actual polynomial, raised to an integer exponent.